Game Day Nutrition for American Football

 At this point, some players may wish to drink an energy drink in which case a waxy maize-based drink such as Volu-gro is best as it has been shown in studies to be the fastest absorbing carbohydrate.

-During an intense physical activity, urine production is shut down, so water can and should be drunk liberally if thirsty.
+During intensely physical activity, urine production is shut down, so water can and should be drunk liberally if thirsty.
 Otherwise, if suffering from low blood sugar keep a supply of Volu-gro at hand to ensure you can rapidly increase blood sugar levels.

 About the Author